zabkins/FoodOrderConsoleApp/README.md

 # FoodOrderApp
 Simple multi-module console app imitating restaurant's ordering process.
 It lets creating new orders until needed and stores them in H2 in-memory database.
-Easily expandable and if needed, changing food available for order.
 It sets initial, neccessary DB data using app sub-module's DataLoader class.
+If needed, food available for user to choose can be easily edited or expanded in the DataLoader class.
 All console logging is disabled for visibility.
 Database can be accessed at localhost:8080/h2-console .
 (JDBC URL: jdbc:h2:mem:test, Username: admin, password - none)

 Technologies used :
- Gradle, JUnit 5, Mockito, SpringBoot, Hibernate, H2 database
+ Gradle, JUnit 5, Mockito, SpringBoot, Spring Data, Hibernate, H2 database

  HOW TO RUN APPLICATION:
   I. Through IDE